ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Soft deletion

 Now, Restify uses the `->delete()` eloquent method to delete the model.
-So if you're using soft deletion, it will soft delete it.
+So if you're using the soft deletion, it will softly delete it.

 ## Store bulk flow

-The bulk store means that you can create many entries at once, for example if you have a list of invoice entries, usually you have to create those in a single Database Transaction, that's why we have this way to create many entries at
+The bulk store means that you can create many entries at once.
+For example, if you have a list of invoice entries, usually you have to create those in a single Database Transaction.
+That is why we have this way to create many entries at
 once:

 ```http request